 What vegetables do I cook with the Corned Beef?

-When I made a corned beef dinner for my dad I always included cabbage and carrots added towards the end of the cooking time, and people who don’t care so much about carbs might want to add a few potatoes too.
+When I made a corned beef dinner for my dad I always included cabbage and carrots added towards the end of the cooking time.
+People who don’t care so much about carbs might want to add a few potatoes too.
 And whether or not you’re adding vegetables, personally I’d never skip the creamy horseradish sauce when I’m eating corned beef!

 How low in carbs is the Slow Cooker Corned Beef dinner?

 Even if you include all the ingredients listed for the dinner (corned beef, cabbage, carrots, and onion) it will only be about 9 net carbs per serving, and 43 grams of protein.
+Of course if you skip carrots, that will make the net carbs even lower.
 The Creamy Horseradish Sauce won’t add many carbs either, and personally I’d never skip that.

 Slow Cooker Corned Beef process shots collage